kostadin-t/btp-terraform/units/unit_4/lesson_3/README.md

 }
 ```

-You can see that we are listing up all the resources that we have moved from the `main.tf` to the module `srvc_baseline`.
+You can see that we are listing up all the resources that we have moved from the `main.tf` to the module `srvc_baseline` and re-route their address in the state file.

-With this information the state information won't break as we are telling that we have moved certain resources to a different place.

 ### Test our code

 Done.
 Let's see if things still work.
-Let's switch to our `learning-terraform-on-sapbtp` folder and run these steps:
+Let's switch to our directory `learning-terraform-on-sapbtp/BTP` and run these steps:

 ```bash
 terraform fmt